 The Salvation Army people are out for the holidays with their donation buckets.

-Nine years ago when my last good job went away, I STOPPED BUYING A BICYCLE FOR A POOR KID each Christmas and I’d walk past the Salvation Army volunteers without making eye contact, or a donation.
-I can’t even afford toilet paper for myself - never mind help someone else out.
-But this year - although poorer, still living off my dwindling retirement savings and another DISPOSABLE job - I put a dollar in the pail each time I walk by.
+After my last good job went away, I STOPPED BUYING A BICYCLE FOR A POOR KID each Christmas and I’d walk past the SALVATION ARMY BELL RINGERS without making eye contact, or a donation.
+Today, living off cheap, DISPOSABLE temp jobs - I put a dollar in the pail each time I walk by.
 Not because I’m not afraid of the future - I’m more frightened than ever - it’s something else.
 Denial maybe?

-Maybe my acts of charity are SELFISH cause it gives me some dignity inside, or maybe SELFLESS from EMPATHY feeling the pain of those worse off than me?
-Maybe I’m looking for attention like those that slits their wrists but never succeed.
+Maybe these acts of charity are SELFISH cause it gives me some dignity inside, or maybe SELFLESS from EMPATHY feeling the pain of those worse off than me?
+Maybe I’m looking for attention like those that slit their wrists but never succeed.

 Do you think something can happen to ole Humpty to get him back to the way he was before falling off the wall?

 Maybe some of us are like WEEBLES - we wobble but don’t fall down.